umc-live/hfmt.live/readme.md

         audio: [ a_stream1, a_stream2, etc.]
     }
     ```
-* `drawsocket.on_newPeerStream`: callback function for handling new media streams.
+* `drawsocket.on_newPeerStream(stream, kind, id)`: callback function for handling new media streams.
 Returning a non-zero value prevents the default handler from being called.
 Arguments:
   * `stream`: the media stream object
   * `kind`: a string, either "audio" or "video"
   * `id`: the unique id associated with the user sending the stream.